aimeshabani/Complaints-site/README.md

 ## 🤝 Contributing

-Issues and pull requests are welcome.
+Issues and pull requests are welcoe.
 For larger changes, please open an issue first to discuss what you'd like to change.

 1. Fork the repo
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)